cjerzak/cjerzak/README.md

 -->

 ## Bio + CV
-*Past:* Master's in Statistics (2020), Ph.D. in Government (2021) from Harvard University.

-*Since 2022:* Assistant Professor at the University of Texas at Austin.
+*Role:* Assistant Professor at the University of Texas at Austin.

 *Methodological research:*  AI and global development, earth observation data for causal inference, adversarial dynamics, computational text analysis.